JacquesBegin/smoothie-duplicator/README.md

+# Recent Updates

+* Upon updating the smoothie name, a snackbar popup displaying a saved message will appear (it includes a dismiss action).

+* Removes extra message being displayed upon fetching all smoothies.

+* The search section now displays in the top right location of the screen.
+This corrects the display positioning being affected by the size of the Top Smoothie section.

 # Known Issues

-* Data for all smoothies is being fetched twice when loading dashboard and smoothies component.

-* The smoothie search section is currently displaying inline and it's positioning is affected by the horizontal spacing of the "Top Smoothies" section.
-This causes the search section to display in less than ideal positions depending on the number of top smoothies that are shown.
-Possible fixes could be to; set the search area styling to display as "block", move the search area into the tool bar or just below it on the right side of the screen.

 * GitHub is alerting that there is a vulnerability in the hoek dependency.
 Recommended resolution is to update the package to a version of 4.2.1 or greater.